AlbertSuarez/mars-rover/README.md

 ### Domain
 I created a class for each model in this project with all parameters that they need.
-- **Plateau.java**: this item has a `x` upper-right coordinate and a `y` upper-right coordinate.
+- **Plateau.java**: this item has an `x` upper-right coordinate and a `y` upper-right coordinate.
-- **RoverRobot.java**: this item has a `x` coordinate, `y` coordinate and a `orientation`.
+- **RoverRobot.java**: this item has an `x` coordinate, `y` coordinate and an `orientation`.

 ### Factory
 I created a singleton class in order to restrict an only one instance of each service that we need in this project.
 - **ServiceFactory.java**: this singleton class has a `getXService()` function for each `X` service that exists in this project.

 ### Service
-I created a service in order to group all the actions that some controllers have a realationship between them.
+I created a service in order to group all the actions that some controllers have a relationship between them.
 I decided to create an interface for each service because if we want to add a new behaviour in the future of this project, having an interface makes easier this issue.
 - **MarsRoverService.java**: this service groups `PlateauController` and `RobotController` in order to solve the Mars Rover problem.

 ### Main